How to Add Social Media Icons to an Email Signature

 Working on a separate layer is a fundamental habit.
 It means your original image remains untouched, so you can always go back and start over without reopening the file if you make a mistake.

 This is probably the most overlooked step, but it's where you define the shape of your final image.
 Many people jump straight to the "Image Size" dialog, but that just shrinks or stretches your photo.
 You first need to crop it to the correct aspect ratio.
+For more details on this process, see our guide on how to crop photos for Instagram.

 Now that your image has the right shape, it's time to set the final size in pixels.
 This is where you tell Photoshop the exact dimensions recommended by Instagram.